ewoudwijma/MoonLight/docs/custom/modules.md

 ```

 * Implement function setupDefinition to create a json document with the datastructure
-    * Stored on the file system
+    * Store data on the file system
-    * Used to generate the UI
+    * Generate the UI
-    * Used to initialy create the module data
+    * Initialy create the module data

 ```
 void setupDefinition(JsonArray root) override{